nerlichman/UiPath-Custom-REFramework/README.md

 5. Open *ProcessLayer\ProcessTransaction.xaml* and change io_TransactionItem's datatype to match the one you set up in the Main.xaml file.

-6. Open Main.xaml and update the interfaces to the functions in the **GET TRANSACTION DATA** and **PROCESS TRANSACTION** states by clicking the import button.
+6. Open Main.xaml and update the interfaces to the functions in the **GET/SET TRANSACTION DATA** and **PROCESS TRANSACTION** states by clicking the import button.
 The errors from point 1. should now disappear.

 7. Begin writing business code in the workflows located in the *ProcessLayer* folder